andrea-astu/proxy-sessions/README.md

 ### Session types and examples

-The elements in [] describe the required information to create the session).
-Def sessions are used to describes protocols.
+The elements in [] describe the required information to create the session.
+Def sessions are used to describe protocols.
 Choice sessions are used to describe possible actions in these protocols.
 All sessions start with the keyword "Session:":

-**Single** [Session, Dir, Payload, Cont] (describes a message sent(*send*) or received(*recv*)): 'Session: Single, Dir: recv, Payload: { type: "number" }, Cont:...' *(Cont describes the session that happens after this one)*
+**Single** [Session, Dir, Payload, Cont] (describes a message sent(*send*) or received(*recv*)):
+'Session: Single, Dir: recv, Payload: { type: "number" }, Cont:...'
+*(Cont describes the session that happens after this one)*

-**Choice** [] (like a dictionary to define possible sessions to be chosen, which are described in "alternatives"): 'Session: Choice, Dir: recv, Alternatives: [(Label: Add, Session: Single, Dir: send, Payload: { type: "number" }, Cont: Session: Single, Dir: send, Payload: { type: "number" }, Cont: ...'
+**Choice** [Session, Dir, Alternatives] (like a dictionary to define possible sessions to be chosen, which are described in "alternatives"):
+'Session: Choice, Dir: recv, Alternatives: [(Label: Add, Session: Single, Dir: send, Payload: { type: "number" }, Cont: Session: Single, Dir: send, Payload: { type: "number" }, Cont: ...'

-**Def** (define a session) [Session, Name, Cont]: 'Session: Def, Name: A, Cont: ...' *(Cont describes the session that happens after this one)*
+**Def** (define a session) [Session, Name, Cont]:
+'Session: Def, Name: A, Cont: ...'
+*(Cont describes the session that happens after this one)*

 **Ref** (references a session, usually a Def one) [Session, Name]: 'Session: Ref, Name: A'

 **End** (indicates the end of a session) [Session]: 'Session: End'

-Example of their use when defining a session:
+**Example of their use when defining a session:**
 'Session: Def, Name: A, Cont: Session: Choice, Dir: recv, Alternatives: [(Label: Add, Session: Single, Dir: send, Payload: { type: "number" }, Cont: Session: Single, Dir: send, Payload: { type: "number" }, Cont: Session: Single, Dir: recv, Payload: { type: "number" }, Cont: Session: Ref, Name: A), (Label: Neg, Session: Single, Dir: send, Payload: { type: "number" }, Cont: Session: Single, Dir: recv, Payload: { type: "number" }, Cont: Session: Ref, Name: A), (Label: Quit, Session: End)]'